Stutz-Medien/Wordpress__Theme-folder-and-file-structure/README.md

 https://codex.wordpress.org/Right-to-Left_Language_Support<br>

 ## screenshot.png
 The new WordPress screenshot size for themes is 1200×900px.
-The official WordPress Codex or WordPress Docs recommends that during theme development you must create a screenshot for your theme.<br>
+The official WordPress Codex or WordPress Docs recommends that during theme development you must create a screenshot for your theme.
+Replace this file in order to change your Wordpress Screenshot.<br>
 https://codex.wordpress.org/Theme_Development#Screenshot<br>

 ## search.php